TeamCW/diagnose-my-people/README.md

 ## Connect Postico to your Heroku Database

-If you would like to edit your database, you can connect to your Heroku database directly from Postico.
+If you would like to edit  database, connect to your Heroku database directly from Postico.

 1. In [your list of Heroku apps](https://dashboard.heroku.com/apps), select your application.
 2. Under `Resources` or in the `Configure Add-Ons` section, select `Heroku Postgres`.